We may earn money or products from the companies mentioned in this post.

 Easy Pickled Beets

-When I was a kid if I knew my mom was going to have beets (canned) for supper I would have asked a friend, any friend, if I could eat dinner at their house.
+When I was a kid if I knew my mom was going to make beets (canned) for supper, I would have asked a friend, any friend, if I could eat dinner at their house.
 Things have changed since then.
 A lot of foods I hated back then, I now like and visa versa.
 Beets are one of them.
 I’ve really grown to love their earthly, winey flavor.
 Roasted beets are super and I favorite of ours.
 For best results and freshest flavor when using beets, try to purchase them at a local farmers market or at a near by farm.
 As with most vegetables, beets are so much better when fresh.
 Easy Pickled Beets will soon become a favorite of your family.

 Did You Know?